d-killen/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 Learning achieved through this project includes:
-- In Python
+- Experience in Python with:
     - functions
     - if/else statements
     - while loops
     - user inputs
+    - class definitions
+    - class attributes
 - README creation and editing
 - In GitHub
-    - Cloning an online repo
+    - Cloning an online repository
     - Making local changes
-    - Committing and pushing changes back to the cloud repo
+    - Committing and pushing changes back to the cloud repository
-    - Storing PAT
+    - Storing a PAT

 ## Installation Instructions